-Sports massage is the focused manipulation of the specific muscles used in various sports.
+Sports massage is the focused manipulation of the specific muscles.
 It uses a number of techniques to decrease muscle pain and improve recovery, as well as improve overall range of motion and flexibility to support safe, effective movement.
-IPS provides sports massage treatment for individuals who require massage to aid recovery following sports and strenuous exercise.
+IPS provides sports massage treatment for individuals who require massage to aid recovery following sports and strenuous exercise or as a treatment to aid recovery from an injury.
 It can also be beneficial for ongoing maintenance to minimise stress and fatigue in the tissues and reduce muscle tension.

 Various techniques and movements are used to try to help an individuals body achieve maximum performance and physical conditioning, with a decreased chance of injury or pain and a quicker recovery.
 A sports massage session is specifically tailored to an individuals needs.